neondatabase/neon-postgresql-expert/markdown/use-cases.md

 ---

 <Admonition type="note" title="Get $100 in credits">
-Neon offers a Free Plan, and we’ll discount up to $100 off your first invoice when you upgrade.
+Neon offers a Free Plan, and we’ll give you $100 in credits when you first upgrade.
 Claim the offer by signing up through [this link](https://fyi.neon.tech/credits).
 </Admonition>

 ---